Taters and zucchini

 I planted the potatoes on the third of March, largely following this delightful Minnesotan's guide.
 I had some extra seed potatoes, so some of the holes got two for good measure.
 The gentleman in the video suggested burying them deeper than what's considered conventional so that I don't have to constantly hill the soil up around the plants as they grow.
 I planted them about eight or nine inches down, covered them up, and waited.

-I also planted some multi-colored carrots at the same time as the potatoes, but none of them came up; I may have planted too early, or one of the cold snaps might have done them in.
-Emboldended by the success with the potatoes, though, I bought some zucchni seeds today on a whim and planted them in wide, tall hills as recommended on the package.
+I also planted some multi-colored carrots at the same time as the potatoes, but none of them came up; I may have planted too early, or didn't cover the seeds well enough.
+Emboldened by the success with the potatoes, though, I bought some zucchini seeds today on a whim and planted them in wide, tall hills as recommended on the package.
 I've also got some cucumber seeds to plant, but I want to clear out another small garden bed for those.

 This year is mostly just about learning how to garden effectively.
 I hope to plant a dozen or more different veggies next year!